LoSkana/larp-video-chat/README.md

 # You said something about customization?

-Take a look at index.html: it's a barebone web page.
-You can add images, text, style in any way you want, for example if you want to achieve a militaristic or a scifi look, based on the theme of your LARP!
+Take a look at 'skins/fallout': it's a super simple costumization to achieve a "fallout terminal" look.
+You can add new skins in the same way, for example if you want to achieve a militaristic or a scifi look, based on the theme of your LARP!

-Just don't remove elements with an id, though ;)
+Then just activate them by changing 'skins/config.js', and commit them to the repo so that we can all share them ;)